arindampradhan/ProductHunt_API/README.md

 Usage
 =====

-** NOTE:** The product max limit have been set to 150.You can vary with any number between that.To change the max_limit refer to ProductHunt_API/ph/ph.py
+** NOTE:** The product max_limit have been set to 150.
+You can vary with any number between that.To change the max_limit refer to ./ProductHunt_API/ph/ph.py .

 ### Using `PH`